 The first allocation modality is for countries with the largest gaps in pandemic PPR capacity, highest pandemic risks, including burden of disease, and taking into account socioeconomic context.
-Having a separate modality for these countries allows for more targeted support and assessment of their proposals, including by reducing application burden and competition for funding.
+Having a dedicated modality for these countries allows for more targeted support and assessment of their proposals, including by reducing application burden and competition for funding.
 It aims to provide greater predictability in the size and timing of funding, and flexibility in proposal development to enable countries to coordinate with in-country processes and funding cycles of other PPR actors.
-As such, it will have a rolling deadline, an allocation-based approach, and lower-burden requirements such as reduced requirement for co-investment.
+As such, it will have a rolling deadline to respond to country requests as needed, an allocation-based approach, and lower-burden requirements such as reduced requirement for co-investment.

 The second allocation modality is open to all countries that are IDA/IBRD-eligible.
+Countries that are eligible for the first modality will also be eligible to apply through this modality.
 As periodic open calls, this modality will maximize inclusiveness and focus on catalyzing co-investment and co-financing; frequency of calls and the number of application windows will take into account various timing of country budgeting and other pandemic PPR funding cycles.
 This modality will have a context-based co-investment requirement, taking into account country income level, among other factors.

 For both country-level allocation modalities, specific activities within programmatic priorities will be adapted to individual country context and needs as articulated by the countries themselves.
-Where applicable, proposals for funding will detail how countries will leverage NPHIs or equivalent public institutions to build pandemic PPR capacity.
-Where NPHIs do not exist or are not yet functional, proposals may request funding for the strengthening of NPHIs as relevant to pandemic PPR functions.
+Where applicable, proposals for funding will detail how countries will leverage NPHIs (or relevant public institutions) to build pandemic PPR capacity.
+Where NPHIs or relevant public institutions do not exist or are not yet functional, proposals may request funding for the strengthening of such institutions, as related to pandemic PPR functions.

 The third allocation modality is for regional and sub-regional entities (and global entities, as resources allow).
 Separating regional and sub-regional proposals from single country proposals through periodic, targeted calls allows the Pandemic Fund to make appropriate comparisons and the Fund to institute larger grant cap(s) as needed, critical for incentivizing proposals of broader geographic scope.
 At regional and sub-regional levels, the Fund will focus on building capacity and strengthening coordination of surveillance and laboratory networks.
-Where applicable, proposals for funding will detail how regional and/or multicountry networks, organizations, or hubs will be leveraged to support the three programmatic priorities.
-If sufficient funding is available for targeted global investments, they will be allocated as part of this modality.
+Where applicable, proposals for funding will detail how regional and/or multi-country networks, organizations, or hubs will be leveraged to support the three programmatic priorities.